George Shannon (actor): Professor

-Shannon currently teaches courses in Program Evaluation, Social Policy and Aging, and Society and Adult Development.
-His current research work is focused on Multicultural Aging and Creative Arts.
-He has authored or co-authored seven peer-reviewed articles professional journals.
-He is an active member of Phi Kappa Phi and the Sigma Phi Omega Gerontology Honor Society.
+Shannon taught courses in Program Evaluation, Social Policy and Aging, and Society and Adult Development.
+His later research work was focused on Multicultural Aging and Creative Arts.
+He authored or co-authored seven peer-reviewed articles professional journals.
+He was an active member of Phi Kappa Phi and the Sigma Phi Omega Gerontology Honor Society.

+Death

+Shannon died on March 1, 2023, at the age of 83.